Rydra/melange/docs/index.md

-# Welcome to Melange documentation
+# Melange

+TODO: Update the documentation to match the latest version 7.0.0

 ![melange logo](img/melange_logo.png)

-# Melange

-## A messaging library for an easy inter-communication in distributed and microservices architectures

-The spice must flow! (or in this case, the events)
+Motto: The spice must flow! (or in this case, the events)

-Melange offers a flexible, easy-to-use library to create distributed event-driven architectures using your preferred messaging infrastructure mechanism as a backend message broker to dispatch messages and achieve inter-communication among your microservices and other components.
+**melange** is a python messaging library for an easy inter-communication in distributed and microservices architectures.
+It offers a flexible, easy-to-use library to create distributed event-driven architectures using your preferred messaging infrastructure mechanism as a backend message broker to dispatch messages and achieve inter-communication among your microservices and other components.

 Its main selling point is the capability to greatly decouple and integrate REST apis, AWS Lambda functions and console applications, emails, cellphones...
 The